-Arrange however your heart desires.
+- Arrange however your heart desires.
 A nest seems fitting with the addition of an egg!
-Topp with garlic cloves and tomatoes.
+Top with garlic cloves and tomatoes.

-Remove from the oven and add the egg to the center well of your zoodle nest.
-Double the recipe and make multiple zoodle wells and eggs
+- Remove from the oven and add the egg to the center well of your zoodle nest.
+You can double the recipe and make multiple zoodle wells and eggs!

-Bake for another 10 minutes or until egg is at desired firmness.
+- Bake for another 10 minutes or until the egg is at desired firmness.
 I broiled mine for the last three minutes to give it a nice firm top.

 - Garnish with torn basil and arugula.
 Dip it in your favorite pizza dippin' sauce!